JOURNAL ONKOLOGIE – STUDIE

 6. Known fibrolamellar HCC, sarcomatoid HCC, or mixed cholangiocarcinoma and HCC.

-7. Liver cirrhosis Child-Pugh B (> 7 points).
+7. Liver cirrhosis Child-Pugh B with > 7 points and Child-Pugh C.

 8. Severely impaired kidney function.